Kids at risk

 The solution

-We are asking the Virginia General Assembly to include in their biannual budget, which they will be adopting January 2026, to include:
+We are asking the Virginia General Assembly to include in their biannual budget, which they will be adopting Spring of 2026, to include:

-Increase the funding from $7 million to $20 Million & pay for it by increasing the liquid vape tax from .11 to .30 per mL.
+Increase the funding from $7 million to $20 Million & pay for it by one or all of the following funding sources:

 If someone shoots a kid in Virginia, the state will pay for the investigation.
 But when someone rapes a kid, the state only covers 30%.
 The CAC has to do bake sales to cover the remaining 70%.